cyrils/renogy-bt/README.md

 python3 ./example.py
 ```

-Or use it as a module with your own custom config and callback function:
+Alternatively, use it as a module with your own custom config and callback function:
 ```python
 from renogybt import BTOneClient
 BTOneClient(config, on_data_received).connect()